 Navigating the US Health Care System can be complex.
-To help ensure that international students have access to the highest quality of care on- and off-campus Columbia University requires all international students to enroll in the Columbia Student Health Insurance Plan.
+To help ensure that international students have access to the highest quality of care on- and off-campus all international students, regardless of the number of registered credits, are required to enroll in the Columbia University Student Health Insurance Plan.
+Students will be enrolled in the Gold level of the plan with the option to upgrade to the Platinum plan before the published enrollment deadline.
+International students are not permitted to waive enrollment in the Columbia University Student Health Insurance Plan.

 The Frequently Asked Questions below address the nature of this requirement along with information on how to enroll and access care (on- and off-campus).